betahope/ms1-startup-academy/README.md

 Carlos developed this project using Gitpod’s IDE.
 He pushed all developments to the corresponding repository inside his GitHub account.
 He followed the steps below:

 1. He first created the repository inside his GitHub account.
-Repo URL: https://github.com/RohrerHope/ms1-startup-academy.
+Repo URL: <a href="https://github.com/RohrerHope/ms1-startup-academy" target="_blank">https://github.com/RohrerHope/ms1-startup-academy</a>.
 2. He launched the project on Gitpod from the repository, using Gitpod's Chrome extension.
 3. He continued his work and development on Gitpod.
 4. He pushed all relevant and significant changes to the repository, from Gitpod, regularly.

 There are no differences between the deployed and the developed version.
 Carlos used one branch: master.

-You can run and view the project by following this URL: https://rohrerhope.github.io/ms1-startup-academy/.
+You can run and view the project by following this URL: <a href="https://rohrerhope.github.io/ms1-startup-academy/" target="_blank">https://rohrerhope.github.io/ms1-startup-academy/</a>.

 _<div align="right"><p style="text-align: right"><a href="#top">Back to top</a></p></div>_